slatedocs/slate/source/includes/_roles.md

 }
 ```

-This endpoint return a list of roles
+This endpoint returns a list of roles that your account have configured

 ### HTTP Request